3 min read

 Test Automation of Mobile Apps

 Sometimes the first attempt at test automation fails.
 But in addition to the frustration and the need to explain to management, failure always brings a gain in knowledge.
-Felix and Alicia and their team took advantage of this gain and, with the help of Christoph, successfully got test automation up and running.
+Felix and Alicia used this gain with their team and, with the help of Christoph, successfully got test automation up and running.

 "Germans are very, very sensitive when it comes to insurance products.
 Because everyone thinks they are the best driver and assumes that they will definitely get the 30%" - Felix Doppel, Alicia Heymann, Christoph Singer

-Felix Doppel began his career in 2009 as an insurance salesman, specialized in the motor vehicle department of HUK Coburg and later turned to software development and test automation in the mobility sector, where he has been working as a test manager since 2021.
+Felix Doppel started his career in 2009 as an insurance salesman, specialized in the automotive department of HUK Coburg and later turned to software development and test automation in the mobility sector, where he has been working as a test manager since 2021.

 Alicia Heymann completed her training as an insurance and finance clerk in 2016 and specialized as an ISTQB-certified tester in the field of software testing for mobile apps, supporting the mobility service and the "HUK Mein Auto" app since 2022.